 What causes Age Related Macular Degeneration?

-The causes of ARMD are not fully understood but the condition is thought to be multifactorial; that is multiple factors can contribute to developing macular degeneration.
-ARMD is the subject of a great deal of laboratory and clinical research.
+The causes of ARMD are not fully understood but multiple factors can contribute to developing macular degeneration.
+ARMD is the subject of a lot of laboratory and clinical research.

 Symptoms of Macular Degeneration?